Hurricane Laura continues to churn inland

 STORM SURGE WARNINGS are posted for the Louisiana Coast from the Texas border to the mouth of the Mississippi River.
 Surge could reach 15 to 20 feet from Johnson Bayou to Rockerfeller Wildlife Refuge and Calcasieu Lake, 8 to 12 feet from Intracoastal City to Morgan City including Vermilion Bay, 4 to 7 feet from Morgan City east to the Mouth of the Mississippi River.

-The Next 24 Hours: Into Thursday morning, tropical rain showers will increase, especially south and west of Baton Rouge.
+The Next 24 Hours: Into Thursday afternoon, tropical rain showers will continue across the metro.
 Isolated tornadoes will remain a threat.
-On Thursday, feeder bands associated with weakening Hurricane Laura could cause downpours, and potentially areas of flooding.
+Feeder bands associated with weakening Hurricane Laura could cause downpours, and potentially areas of flooding.
 Wind could gust over 40mph at times, especially west of the Amite River.
 This could create some spotty power outages.
 Have a way to receive warning information in the event a flash flood or tornado warning is issued for your area.
 You can get warnings from our app on your Apple or Android device.
 (Click links to download).
 Rain will begin to taper overnight.

 After That: Even when Laura weakens and moves well north and east of the local area, plenty of tropical moisture will be left behind.
 Therefore, scattered to widespread showers and thunderstorms will bubble up in the daytime warming on Friday.
 Weather should transition back to a typical August pattern over the weekend.